moorthynair/Long-Term-AOD-analysis/README.md

 10. R IDE
 11. tidyverse, dplyr for basic data cleaning
 12. Forecast library
-13. Openair library for Mann-Kendall anlysis.
+13. Openair library for Mann-Kendall and HYSPLIT analysis.
 14. factoextra for clustering analysis
 15. ggplot2 for visualisation